Sponsored by The Friday Morning Music Club Foundation

 Alice Berman, Executive Administrator

 The Johansen International Competition (JIC) for Young String Players Ages 13–17 (violin, viola, cello) takes place only once every 3 years.
-Prizes include $66,000 in cash awards, plus performance opportunities that may include a Winners' Recital in Washington, DC, and solo appearances with orchestra.
+Prizes include $67,000 in cash awards, plus possible performance opportunities that may include a Winners' Recital in Washington, DC, and solo appearances with orchestra.
 Winners receive five years of complimentary student membership in the Friday Morning Music Club (FMMC).
 In addition, winners are eligible for a full scholarship to the Brevard Music Center program, and finalists are eligible for a half-scholarship to the Brevard summer music program.

 Of Special Note

-- Matthew Lipman (Viola, First Prize, 2009 JIC) recently won First Prize Viola at the 2012 Washington International Competition for Strings, and First Prize and the Gold Medal at the 2012 Stulberg International String Competition.
+- Matthew Lipman (Viola, First Prize, 2009 JIC) won First Prize Viola at the 2012 Washington International Competition for Strings, and First Prize and the Gold Medal at the 2012 Stulberg International String Competition.

 - Narek Hakhnazaryan (Cello, First Prize, 2006 JIC) won First Prize, the Gold Medal, and the Best Chamber Concerto Performance Award at the 2011 Tchaikovsky International Competition.